IBM Cloud Docs

 Kubernetes Service

 By configuring Ingress in a standard cluster you can secure your apps at the cluster level.
-Check out the App ID authentication Ingress annotation or the Announcing App ID integration to IBM Cloud Kubernetes Service blog post to get started.
+Check out the App ID authentication Ingress annotation to get started.

-When you create your APIs with Cloud Functions and API Connect, you can secure your applications at the gateway rather than in your app code.
+When you create your APIs with API Connect you can secure your applications at the gateway rather than in your app code.

 Standards and certifications